IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 39. Scroll down and change set the **Storage Policy** to **2 IOPS/GB**.

     Review the storage options available.
 Recall when the **VCF as a Service multitenant** instance was created, there were no storage options specified.
 Storage is defined at the **site** level and in the case of the **multitenant** offering, managed by IBM.
-Charges for storage very by the storage policy selected.
+Charges for storage vary by the storage policy selected.

     ![](_attachments/vcd-vApp-NewvApp-NewVMStorage.png)